twistedatrocity/SWGAide-NGE/swg/SWGAide_README.txt

-SWGAide-NGE_README.txt
+SWGAide-Unity_README.txt

 Installation
 ============

-Create a new folder for SWGAide-NGE, anywhere you want.
+Create a new folder for SWGAide-Unity, anywhere you want.

-Drag and drop the SWGAide-NGE.exe file in to the new folder.
+Drag and drop the SWGAide-Unity.exe file in to the new folder.

-Double click the icon for SWGAide-NGE.exe to launch it.
+Double click the icon for SWGAide-Unity.exe to launch it.

 SWGAide guides you through its initialization.
 Actually, you just have to verify (or possibly find) the folder for StarWarsGalaxies; you cannot make